-We’re here with resources, guidance and hands-on experience to help our students succeed at the LBJ School and well beyond.
+The LBJ School of Public Affairs' Office of Student Affairs and Admissions offers robust career management initiatives to help guide our students through the internship and job search journey.
+We’re here with resources, guidance and hands-on experience to help our students succeed at the LBJ school and beyond.

 Career Resources at the LBJ School of Public Affairs

 Career Management at LBJ: An Overview

 The LBJ School Office of Career Management, housed within the Office of Student Affairs and Admissions, is a centralized office charged with assisting students and alumni in meeting their career goals while making connections between their academic studies and life beyond the university.

 We offer a full suite of initiatives to help keep our students on track in the job search journey, including career roadmaps, semester action plans, workshops, labs, information sessions and 1:1 counseling.
 We work closely with faculty, alumni and campus staff to bring first-rate experiences that are customized and impactful.
 Our goal is to help our students prepare for a strong start in their careers in the public policy arena, and to give students opportunities to build a solid foundation of professional skills.

 We aim to provide opportunities for students to enhance their career development and exploratory learning through self-knowledge, understanding opportunities in public policy, job search skill development and decision-making.